 New Vision at Goodwill seeks to help people who are blind and visually impaired live more independently.
 We educate, inform, and provide resources so that people with visual impairments can live their fullest lives.

-The center offers free instruction on how to use the latest technology and devices to connect to the world and increase independence.
+The New Vision offers free instruction on how to use the latest technology and devices to connect to the world and increase independence.
+The New Vision program is open to anyone who is blind or visually impaired.
+Services include:

 - Echo Tips Podcast